PO Box 9021, Wilmington, DE 19809, USA

 Larus vegae

-A bird of east Asia.
+Larus vegae, a bird of east Asia, has been part of the Herring Gull.
 Outside North America, the Vega Gull has been seen commonly during FONT tours in Japan.

 Larus fuscus graellsii

-A primarily Old World species of the western Palearctic.
+The Lesser Black-backed Gull is primarily an Old World species of the western Palearctic.
 But recently it has become more common, during the non-breeding season, at certain places in eastern North America, for example, in the US, in Bucks County, Pennsylvania, where hundreds can occur.
 It also occurs less commonly elsewhere in eastern North America, and rarely on the West Coast of the continent and in Alaska.

 Outside North America, the Lesser Black-backed Gull, including the "Baltic Gull", L. f. fuscus, has been seen during FONT tours in Bulgaria, Hungary, Iceland ( L. f. graellsii ), Poland, Spain, Sweden, Turkey.